Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity

 \section{Introduction}

-Avoided crossing is a phenomenon~\cite{NE29} where the two eigenvalues of a Hamiltonian come closer but then repel each other as a system parameter is varied.
-From the beginning of quantum mechanics, the avoided crossing has been a fundamentally important concept since it manifests the presence of an interaction between states in the system~\cite{NE29}.
-It has been extensively studied in various physical systems such as nano wires~\cite{CA07,AA17}, crystalline solids~\cite{MA19}, topological magnons~\cite{EA19}, charged ions~\cite{PJ16} and quantum billiards~\cite{ZK10,QL13}.
-Especially in quantum billiards, many intriguing physical properties such as exceptional points~\cite{SJ16,SB14}, unidirectional emission~\cite{JS09} and dynamical tunneling~\cite{QZ14} have been studied related to the avoided crossing.
-The avoided crossing itself is defined by the behavior of the eigenvalues not their wavefunctions~\cite{NE29}.
-However, we naturally expect that the behaviors of the wavefunctions would also undergo some changes under the influence of an avoided crossing.
-In this paper, we examine this issue in the viewpoint of the wavefuntion (de)localization.
+Avoided crossing is a phenomenon in which two eigenvalues of the Hamiltonian of a quantum system come closer when a system parameter is varied, but they repel each other~\cite{vNE29}.
+Since the introduction of quantum mechanics, avoided crossing has been fundamental because it manifests the presence of subtle interactions between states in the quantum system.
+It has been extensively studied in various physical systems such as nanowires ~\cite{FFS+07,PKD17}, crystalline solids~\cite{BCZ19}, topological magnons~\cite{TKBS19}, charged ions~\cite{BSB+16}, and quantum billiards~\cite{ZOHY10,SGWC13}.
+Particularly in the case of cavity resonators (related to avoided crossing), several intriguing physical properties of exceptional points~\cite{SKML+16,BDHM+14}, unidirectional emission~\cite{RLK09}, and dynamical tunnelling~\cite{SGLX14} have been explored.
+Avoided crossing is basically considered based on the behaviour of eigenvalues~\cite{vNE29}.
+However, in general, the behaviours of the wavefunctions also undergo certain changes from the influence of avoided crossing~\cite{TT92, ER17, RM11}.
+Here, we examine this issue in the framework of the wavefunction (de)localisation.